sal55/langs/QBenchmarks.md

 ## Q Interpreter Benchmarks

-(Benchmark results need updating as the 'B' has now evolved.)

 This is testing old and new versions of my Q interpreter 'A' and 'B':

 ### The Benchmarks